g-dolphin/WorldCarbonPricingDatabase/README.md

 - Greenhouse gases: the information currently in the dataset pertains exclusively to policy instruments targeting CO2 emissions.
 A future iteration will expand the dataset to other Kyoto gases that are subject to pricing mechanisms.

+## Repository files

+The repository is organised around three main folders:
+1. `_data`, which contains the `.csv` files constituting the dataset.
+2. `_sources`, which contains the `.csv` files recording the data sources as well as `.csv` files linking every data source citation to their full reference.
+These 'mapping' files are available in the folder [references](https://github.com/gd1989/WorldCarbonPricingDatabase/tree/master/Sources/references).
+3. `_code`, which contains short Python scripts for basic manipulation of the original files.

 ## Citation

 If you use the dataset in scientific publication, we would appreciate a reference to the following paper: